nystudio107/craft-scripts/README.md

 The database backups exclude temporary/cache tables, and are stored in the sub-directory `LOCAL_DB_NAME/db`, inside of `LOCAL_BACKUPS_PATH`.

+The numbers at the end of the backup archive are a timestamp in the format of `YYYYMMDD-HHMMSS`.

 See the **Automated Script Execution** section below for details on how to run this automatically

 See [Mitigating Disaster via Website Backups](https://nystudio107.com/blog/mitigating-disaster-via-website-backups) for a detailed writeup.